allenai/allennlp/tutorials/getting_started/walk_through_allennlp/creating_a_model.md

   treated as out-of-vocabulary at evaluation time.
 The second flag just evaluates the model on the test set when training stops.
 Use this flag cautiously, when you're doing real science you don't want to evaluate on your test set too often.
-* if you want to specify constraints for the CRF, you can add a `"model.constraint_type"` to your config that indicates what sort of constraints the CRF tagger should use.

 ## Putting It All Together